 Historical School of Jurisprudence:

-Historical school of jurisprudence is an attempt to examine the manner, circumstances, and factors responsible for the growth of law and interprets and exposes the social situation and forces which have produced such a peculiar law that originated and developed within a community.
+The historical school of jurisprudence is an attempt to examine the manner, circumstances, and factors responsible for the growth of law and interprets and exposes the social situation and forces which have produced such a peculiar law that originated and developed within a community.

 The historical school of jurisprudence is the bridge between the analytical and the sociological school because the state regulates custom for society.